Grant Overview

 Results of the project will be submitted to peer-reviewed journals and presented at various conferences.
 This project is funded by the Advanced Technological Education program that focuses on the education of technicians for the advanced-technology fields that drive the Nation's economy.

-1. attend a 3-day PL series at NOVA’s data center training facility in Woodbridge, VA lead by experienced industry professionals,
+1. Attend a 3-day PL series at NOVA’s data center training facility in Woodbridge, VA led by experienced industry professionals.

-2. complete a 5-day DCO externship at an operational data center nearest their college, and
+2. Complete a 5-day DCO externship at an operational data center nearest their college.

-3. then produce a data center education action plan for integrating data center operations content into their professional practice.
+3. Produce a data center education action plan for integrating data center operations content into their professional practice.

-2. data center site visits to facilities near conferences for prospective fellows and conference attendees, and
+2. Data center site visits to facilities near conferences for prospective fellows and conference attendees.

 3. DCO skills workshops that provide hands-on introductions to relevant skills for data centers (e.g., fiber splicing).

-3. Data Center Education Digital Resource Hub: The resource hub will serve as a repository of PD curriculum, provide syllabi and other pedagogical material produced by fellows, and provide industry contacts, career information, and a map of growing data center markets.
+3. Data Center Education Digital Resource Hub: The resource hub will serve as a repository of PD curriculum, provide syllabi and other pedagogical materials produced by fellows, and offer industry contacts, career information, and a map of growing data center markets.
 The hub will provide interested IHEs with an avenue to form connections with data centers in their region.

 Data Center Coalition – The Data Center Coalition (DCC) is the membership association for the data center industry.
 DCC empowers and champions the data center community through public policy advocacy, thought leadership, stakeholder outreach, and community engagement.
 View members